sachinchauhan2/1_first/README.md

 })
 ```
-directly use function is other component
+directly use function in other component

 **fetchUserName**
 ```javascript